Axual/terraform-provider-axual/docs/resources/application_principal.md

 - `application` (String) A valid Uid of an existing application
 - `environment` (String) A valid Uid of an existing environment
-- `principal` (String) The principal of an Application for an Environment
+- `principal` (String, Sensitive) The principal of an Application for an Environment

 ### Optional

 - `custom` (Boolean) A boolean identifying whether we are creating a custom principal.
 If true, the custom principal will be stored in principal property.
 Custom principal allows an application with SASL+OAUTHBEARER to produce/consume a topic.
 Custom Application Principal certificate is used to authenticate your application with an IAM provider using the custom ApplicationPrincipal as Client ID
+- `private_key` (String, Sensitive) The private key of a Connector Application for an Environment.
+If committing terraform configuration(.tf) file in version control repository, please make sure there is a secure way of providing private key for a Connector application's Application Principal.
+Here are best practices for handling secrets in Terraform: https://blog.gitguardian.com/how-to-handle-secrets-in-terraform/.

 ### Read-Only